United States Naval Academy: Academics

 The Naval Academy received accreditation as an approved "technological institution" in 1930.
 In 1933, President Franklin Roosevelt signed into law an act of Congress providing for the Bachelor of Science degree for the Naval, Military, and Coast Guard Academies.
 The Class of 1933 was the first to receive this degree and have it written in the diploma.
 In 1937, an act of Congress extended to the superintendent of the Naval Academy the authority to award the Bachelor of Science degree to all living graduates.
 The academy later replaced a fixed curriculum taken by all midshipmen with the present core curriculum plus 22 major fields of study.

 Academic departments at the Naval Academy are organized into three divisions: Engineering and Weapons, known as Division I, Mathematics and Science, known as Division II, and Humanities and Social Sciences, known as Division III.

-In its 2021 edition, U.S. News & World Report ranked the U.S. Naval Academy as the No. 1 top public school, No. 6 in national liberal arts colleges in the U.S., and No. 5 for Best Undergraduate Engineering program at schools where doctorates not offered.
+In its 2021 edition, U.S. News & World Report ranked the U.S. Naval Academy as the No. 1 top public school, No. 6 in national liberal arts colleges in the U.S., and No. 5 for Best Undergraduate Engineering program at schools where doctorates are not offered.
 In 2016, Forbes ranked the U.S. Naval Academy as No. 24 overall in its report "America's Top Colleges".